What’s the Big Deal about 3D Video?

 Ultimately, Hollywood noticed these exciting new advances.
 In 1922, 3D reached U.S. shores when The Power of Love was released commercially in Los Angeles.
 However, the film was not destined for greatness despite its bold filmmaker’s lofty aspirations.
 3D technology had advanced somewhat, but was still extremely expensive and cumbersome.
 Although the film caused a brief stir, it quickly faded from view.
 It was not entirely forgotten, however.
 Various 3D experiments were made throughout the 1920s, ’30s, and ’40s.
 Then, in the 1950s, 3D finally began to make its mark on entertainment history.
 Technical advances aside, there were several reasons why the 1950s were the perfect time for 3D stereoscopic video to explode in popularity.

-This is an excerpt from my new book 3D Video Camera Coolness.
+This is an excerpt from my new book Shoot 3D Like a Pro.
 Available on Kindle and other ebook formats Paperback to follow soon!